jdiehll/correcTIR/README.md

 Example: Calculating Atmospheric Transmittance
 ```
+import sys
+sys.path.append('/path/to/correcTIR_parent_folder')

 from correcTIR.Main_Functions import atm_trans

 atm_trans (dist, rho_v)
 ```
-_Note: Replace the arguments with your own data or variables as needed._
+_Note: Replace the arguments with your data or variables as needed._

 For a full list of available functions and their required arguments, refer to the [Function Reference](Function_Reference.md).